daisu-mi/kprintf/README.md

 ## Notes

 Some dreams stay dormant.
-Others compile again.
+Others compile again — and do `RTFM`.